cdklabs/cdk-proserve-lib/API.md

 The Friendly Embrace construct can be used to remove CloudFormation stack dependencies that are based on stack exports and imports.

+🚨 WARNING: This construct is experimental and will directly modify CloudFormation stacks in your CDK application via a Lambda-backed Custom Resource.
+It is not recommended to use this construct in a production environment.

 A custom resource that is designed to remove the "Deadly Embrace" problem that occurs when you attempt to update a CloudFormation stack that is exporting a resource used by another stack.
 This custom resource will run before all of